In this guide, we’ll be discussing the difference between a headshot photo and a portrait.

 A headshot photo is a very simple portrait.

-When you head out to take or retouch a headshot, it’s important to be aware of the difference between headshots and portrait photos.
+When you head out to take or retouch a headshot, it’s important to know the difference between headshots and portrait photos.
 While headshot photography can certainly include portrait-style images, they are not the same thing.

-The headshot photographer will take headshots of clients in order to place them in their portfolio or on their website.
+The headshot photographer takes clients’ headshots to include them in their portfolio or on their website.

 When someone refers to a headshot photo, it usually entails a tight crop showing only the head and shoulders.